tencent cloud

 'PLAIN');

-// Establish a channel
+// Establish a channel.

 $channel = $connection->channel();

-// Declare the exchange
+// Declare an exchange.

 $channel->exchange_declare($exchange_name, $exchange_type, false, true, false);

-// Declare the message queue
+// Declare a message queue.

 $channel->queue_declare($queue_name, false, true, false, false);

-// Set the queue routing key
+// Set the queue Routing Key.

 $routing_keys = array('info', 'waring', 'error');